-\subsubsection{Regular grid}
+\subsubsection{Regular Grid}

 We first consider a regular grid $\mathcal Z = \{(i-1/2)/b_n^{1/p},i=1,\dots,b_n^{1/p}\}^p$ for $b_n$ such that $b_n^{1/p}$ is an integer.
 This simplest example is a split-net according to Definition~\ref{def:split-net}.
+We will see that a regular grid can be useful for density estimation, binary classification, and nonparametric regression with random design, but it also has the potential to be used for many other statistical models.
 A two-dimensional example is illustrated in Figure~\ref{fig:spn1}.
 The following lemma shows that, with an appropriately chosen $b_n$, a regular grid is suitably dense and regular under mild conditions.